alifa98/Fuzzy-C-Means-Clustering/README.md

 1. Clusters are symmetical.

 Actually if we use KNN instead of FCM, we will get the same result.

+If we consider effect of $m$ on fuzzy clustering, we can say "higher value for $m$ makes the membership values  become closer to each other."
+(Softer)

 ## Plotting Results